 In such cases, some lenders may be prepared to grant mortgages that come to term as late as the borrower’s 75th birthday.

 What older borrower mortgages can I get?

 Provided you meet a lender’s affordability criteria mortgages for retired people are as varied and diverse as those for many other applicants.

-Typically, the mortgage is likely to be offered on a fixed rate of interest, although many others offer interest rates that track changes in the Bank of England base rate – so-called tracker mortgages.
+Typically, the mortgage is likely to be offered on a fixed rate of interest, although many others offer interest rates that track changes in the Bank of England The interest rate set by the Bank of England, affects the in... – so-called tracker mortgages.

-Offset, cashback, discount and stepped mortgages may also be suitable mortgages for pensioners.
+Offset, A sum of money paid by the lender to the borrower as an ince..., discount and stepped mortgages may also be suitable mortgages for pensioners.